Bills, Sabres co-owner Kim Pegula treated for health issues

 The Pegulas first purchased the Sabres in February 2011, a year after Terry Pegula sold his natural gas drilling rights to Royal Dutch Shell for $4.7 billion.
 The Pegulas then purchased the Bills from the estate of owner and founder Ralph Wilson in 2014 for what was a then-record price of $1.4 billion.

-Kim Pegula is president of both teams and is on various NFL and NHL committees.
+Kim Pegula is president of both teams and is on various committees, including the NFL’s workplace diversity committee and the NHL’s executive inclusion council.

+Bills coach Sean McDermott extended his prayers to the Pegula family, and credited the owners for their gracious support to him and the community.

+“We love them and more than anything, we just want to be there for them right now,” McDermott said before the Bills opened a mandatory minicamp.
+“I think if you just look at what they’ve done for Western New York, what they’ve done for this organization, for the multiple organizations and companies that they own around here and then, personally, what they’ve done for me and my family, I don’t know that I’ll ever be able to repay them.”

+The Pegulas have poured hundreds of millions of dollars into Buffalo, including helping spur a waterfront redevelopment by spending $200 million of their own money to build a hockey/hotel/restaurant complex called Harborcenter.

-Orphaned after being born in South Korea, Kim was adopted by Ralph and Marilyn Kerr in 1974, and grew up in Fairport, New York.
+Orphaned after being born in Seoul, South Korea, Kim was adopted by Ralph and Marilyn Kerr in 1974, and grew up in Fairport.
 She is Terry Pegula’s second wife.

+The couple have three children together, including Jessica Pegula, a pro tennis player, who last week moved up to a career-best No. 8 on the WTA singles rankings.

+Kim Pegula is 18 years younger than Terry, and long been considered the person to take over control in her husband’s succession plan.
+The Pegula’s holdings also include the Sabres’ American Hockey League affiliate in Rochester as well as National Lacrosse League franchises in Buffalo and Rochester.

 Commented